mailtoharshyadav/astar/paperFll.md

 	•	Hybrid adapted best, staying close to optimal while keeping computational cost low.
 	•	Demonstrated that heuristic blending can generalize well to large-scale, terrain-sensitive environments.

-7. Conclusion and Future Work (Updated)
+7. Conclusion and Future Work

 This study systematically evaluated the impact of heuristic choice on the performance of the A* pathfinding algorithm across a diverse set of environments.
 Four heuristics—Manhattan, Euclidean, Diagonal (Chebyshev), and a custom Hybrid heuristic—were tested on various map types, including open fields, dense obstacle layouts, maze-like grids, indoor room structures, and a realistic weighted terrain map (Map18) from the Moving AI benchmark.